California Vehicle Code Equipment of Vehicles

 - Every motor vehicle must be equipped with an adequate muffler to prevent any excessive or unusual noise

-- All factory-installed emission control equipment must be installed and working properly
+- All factory-installed emission control equipment must be installed and work properly

 Smog Inspection & Certification

-- A smog certification is required for a transfer of a vehicle 1976 model year and newer.
-Vehicles less than five model years old are exempt
+- A smog certification is required for a transfer of a vehicle 1976 model year and newer

 - You must meet smog inspection requirements before delivering a vehicle to a purchaser